quarkus-qe/quarkus-test-framework/README.md

 #### Enable/Disable Project Deletion on Failures

 By default, the framework will always delete the OpenShift project and, sometimes, it's useful to not delete the OpenShift project on failures to troubleshooting purposes.
-For disabling the deletion on failures, we need to run the test using:
+For disabling the deletion, we need to run the test using:

 ```
-mvn clean verify -Dts.openshift.delete.project.on.failure=false
+mvn clean verify -Dts.openshift.delete.project.after.all=false
 ```

 #### Deployment Strategies